wangwei1237/Kubernetes-in-Action-Second-Edition/docs/Understanding_StatefulSet_behavior.md

 #### Scaling a StatefulSet with the OrderedReady policy

+When you scale the StatefulSet configured with the OrderedReady Pod management policy, the Pods are created/deleted one by one.
+Scale the `quiz` StatefulSet to a single replica and watch as the Pods are removed.
+First, the Pod with the highest ordinal, `quiz-2`, is marked for deletion, while Pod `quiz-1` remains untouched.
+When the termination of Pod `quiz-2` is complete, Pod `quiz-1` is deleted.
+The `minReadySeconds` setting isn’t used during scale-down, so there’s no additional delay.

+Just as with concurrent startup, some stateful workloads don’t like it when you remove multiple replicas at once.
+With the `OrderedReady` policy, you let each replica finish its shutdown procedure before the shutdown of the next replica is triggered.

 #### Blocked scale-downs

 Another feature of the `OrderedReady` Pod management policy is that the controller blocks the scale-down operation if not all replicas are ready.
 To see this for yourself, create a new StatefulSet by applying the manifest file `sts.demo-ordered.yaml`.
 This StatefulSet deploys three replicas using the `OrderedReady` policy.
 After the Pods are created, fail the readiness probe in the Pod `demo-ordered-0` by running the following command: